-The transform pair is h*x↔XfH*f, the cyclic correlation of a signal can easily be obtain in the frequency domain, by using the Inverse Fast Fourier Transform of XfH*f.
+The transform pair is h*x↔XfH*f, the cyclic correlation of a signal can easily be obtained in the frequency domain, by using the Inverse Fast Fourier Transform of XfH*f.
 To find the auto correlation of the reference signal generated by the M-sequence we correlate the signal with its self.
-Hence x*x↔XfX*f, it is often useful to carry out correlation in the frequency domain as the computation time is increase in the time domain.
+Hence x*x↔XfX*f, it is often useful to carry out correlation in the frequency domain as the computation time is increased in the time domain.
 The time domain solution is shown in Figure 4, which can be implanted using modulo addition: